Genes 'play key role in classroom performance'

 In a study of 4,000 sets of UK twins, nature and nurture was found to have an equal effect on their achievements.

 Researchers say this strengthens the case for personalised learning.

 The researchers examined the test results of 12-year-old twins - identical and fraternal - in English, maths and science.

 They found the identical twins, who share their genetic make-up, did more similarly in the tests than the fraternal twins, who share half their genetic make-up.

-The report said: "The results were striking, indicating that even when previous achievement and a child's general cognitive ability are both removed, the residual achievement measure is still significantly influenced by genetic factors."'Drawing out' potential
+The report said: "The results were striking, indicating that even when previous achievement and a child's general cognitive ability are both removed, the residual achievement measure is still significantly influenced by genetic factors."

 The study says the findings point to a need to re-examine what schools, colleges and universities offer young people, particularly in the light of modern technology.

 It says: "Instead of thinking about education as a way of countering genetic differences among children, the field of education might profit from accepting that children differ genetically in how much they learn.

 "This way of thinking is compatible with the current trend towards personalising education by optimising children's learning, which is increasingly possible through the use of interactive information technology."

 The report concludes: "More generally, instead of thinking about education as instruction (from the Latin instruo, which means 'to build in'), this genetic perspective on learning suggests a return to the original meaning of education (from the Latin educatio, which means 'to draw out').